 Where is your clutter hiding?

 Clearing the clutter that you don’t see every day will be nothing less than liberating!
 All of that stuff that you have hidden away weighs you down and holds you back.
-Let it go, and make room for good stuff (which might not be stuff at all)!
+Let it go, and make room for good stuff, which usually isn’t stuff at all.